LimeTrading/docs/source/includes/_authentication.md

 ## Code Flow - Authorize
 The user browser should be directed to the following authentication url.
-The user will see the Just2Trade login form to input the credentials.
+The user will see the Lime Trading login form to input the credentials.

 ```shell
 curl